Timeline of recent US-Cuba relations amid heightened tensions in Trump's second term

+WASHINGTON — Wednesday's U.S. indictment of former Cuban President Raúl Castro is the latest salvo in the Trump administration's months-long pressure campaign against the Caribbean island's socialist-controlled government.

+Castro was charged for his alleged role in the 1996 shootdown of two planes operated by the Miami-based exile group Brothers to the Rescue.
+Castro was defense minister at the time.

-WASHINGTON — The United States began ratcheting up pressure on communist-controlled Cuba after the military action in Venezuela early this year resulted in the capture of President Nicolás Maduro.
+President Donald Trump has been escalating talk on regime change in Cuba after the military action in Venezuela early this year resulted in the capture of President Nicolás Maduro.
+In addition, a White House-ordered economic blockade has led to blackouts, food shortages and a collapse in economic activity across Cuba.

-The Justice Department is preparing to seek an indictment of former Cuban leader Raúl Castro.
-A criminal charge against Castro would have to be approved by a grand jury and could escalate tensions with Havana.

-It would come amid rising tensions this year between President Donald Trump's administration and Cuba’s government.
+The indictment comes amid rising tensions between Trump's administration and Cuba’s government.
 Meanwhile, the U.S. is in the midst of an uneasy ceasefire in the U.S. war against Iran.

 Here’s a closer look at developments over the year between Cuba and the U.S.

-Note: This story has been corrected to reflect that two planes, not four, were shot down in 1996.